aggellos2001/SharpPDFCompressor/README.md

 ## Microsoft Store

-The application is available for free to download use from Microsoft Store.
+The application is available for free to download and use from the Microsoft Store.

 <a href="https://get.microsoft.com/installer/download/9mtshhcjxsx4?referrer=appbadge" target="_self" >
 	<img src="https://get.microsoft.com/images/en-us%20light.svg" width="200"/>